-Any good Family Finder – a member of the Adoption Team in the local authority or the adoption agency – will meet with you before the Panel date to get your thoughts down on paper.
+Any good Family Finder – a member of the Adoption Team in the local authority or adoption agency – will meet with you before the Panel date to get your thoughts down on paper.
 The adoption course you’ll have gone on will discuss this in detail as well, so it should have been ticking away inside your brain for some time.
-By setting it down at this stage, you’ll be able to start visualising the type of child you might want, and that will give you some energy to get over the hurdle of Panel.
+By setting it down at this stage, you’ll be able to start visualising the type of child you might want, and that will give you energy to get over Panel.

 And then the next section of hard work begins.
 You have to actually start looking for the children, working hard with the Family Finder and your social worker to find potential matches.
 You’re just as responsible for searching as they are.

-You read and analyse a lot of different profiles whilst you’re on this site, and have to be quite strict with yourself; no matter how heartrending some of the stories will be – and there will be many of those – you need to stay focused on what you can parent.
+You read and analyse a lot of different profiles whilst you’re on this site, and have to be quite strict with yourself; no matter how heartrending some of the stories will be – and there will be many of those – you need to stay focused on who you can parent.
 It is a privilege as much as it is emotional, because you get to know a lot more about the children here than you would if your child was born to you naturally; yes, they have endured a lot in their short lives, but you have the opportunity to learn about their personality, their coping strategies, and their willingness – active or latent – to engage.

 I was thrilled to be accepted by the social worker and the family finder to be this young man’s dad, although there was still a way to go before anything was signed, sealed, and delivered.
 It’s a provisional acceptance of a sort until I attend the second Panel and have it signed off – like the first Panel – by a Decision Maker, this time who works for the local authority.